 I know.
 I haven’t written how many days ’til Christmas on that chalkboard.
 I never remember.
 Plus it’s freezing on the porch, and so I just don’t bother.
 We all know anyway, right?

 These two floral arrangements were purchased here in town.
-The snowman one was at a craft fair at the Rosza Center on the Saturday after Thanksgiving.
+The snowman one came from a craft fair.
 The smaller one I bought at a flower shop that my neighbor runs.

 In the dining room I have several nativity sets displayed.
 This is the Willow Tree one, on top of the radiator (I love that spot…such a good little display area).
 I also have a Precious Moments Nativity in my hutch, and a few other small ones in various spots around the room.